sandbox-bio/sandbox.bio/src/content/makefile-intro/exercises/Exercise2.md

-Write rules, etc., that will decompress all gzipped text files within the directory.
+Write rules, etc., that will compress all text files within the directory using `gzip`.